saikyun/saikyun.github.io/posts/30/Casey.md

 At the end we put his body in a coffin.
 It's very sad to see a baby sized coffin.

 A month later we buried him.
 It was also very sad.
-I read a text about wanting to eat ice cream with him.
+Aloud I read a text I had written, about wanting to eat ice cream with him.
 I cried a lot.

 This week we got the burial stone.
 It looks very pretty.
 If he was born when he was supposed to, he would have been two months old now.